-- 9.1 Mayfield School recognises that to effectively meet a child's needs, safeguard their welfare, and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - 9.2 All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children and that the Data Protection Act 20189 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - 9.3 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 9.4 However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential, and the Head teacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - 9.5 We will always undertake to share our intention to refer a child to MASH with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
-If in doubt, we will seek advice from the MASH.
-Torbay Education Safeguarding Service (TESS) Schools can also consult with TESS safeguarding advisors.
+- 9.1 Mayfield School recognises that to effectively meet a child's needs, safeguard their welfare, and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2023) and share information between professionals and agencies where there are concerns. - 9.2 All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children and that the Data Protection Act 20189 is not a barrier to sharing information where the failure to do so would place a child at risk of harm.